DendrouLab/panpipes/docs/install.md

 # Installation of panpipes

->Note: Oxford BMRC Rescomp users find additional advice on the installation [here](https://github.com/DendrouLab/panpipes/blob/main/docs/installation_rescomp.md).

 We recommend running panpipes within a virtual environment to prevent conflicts.
 In the following, we provide instructions on how to do this using conda, mamba, or python venv.

->Note: For installation instructions on Apple machines with M chips, scroll down.
+> **Note**: For installation instructions on Apple machines with M chips, scroll down.

+> **Note**: Oxford BMRC Rescomp users find additional advice on the installation [here](https://github.com/DendrouLab/panpipes/blob/main/docs/installation_rescomp.md).

 ## Option 1: Installation in manually configured conda environment
 To run panpipes, we install it in a conda environment with R and python.